TALUS ANATOMY

 • Located on the posterior process

-• Allows passage of the tendon towards the big toe
+• Allows passage of the tendon towards your big toe

 Posterior Calcaneal Articular Facet